ThexXTURBOXx/flutter_web_auth_2/flutter_web_auth_2/README.md

 - Android now uses Auth Tab: `httpsHost` and `httpsPath` are now required on Android if you are using a `https` in `callbackUrlScheme`
 - On Android, issues with `taskAffinity`s have been fixed and it is strongly advised to set `android:taskAffinity=""` for all exported `Activity`s (this usually includes your `MainActivity` and `flutter_web_auth_2`'s `CallbackActivity`)
 - Dart SDK `>=3.5.0` is now required (due to migration to melos `7.x`)
+- If you want ephemeral authentication on Android, use `preferEphemeral` instead of `ephemeralIntentFlags` as `intentFlags` have other influences now

 ### Upgrading to `4.x`